SamThingElse/SamThingsBot-Core/README.md

 # SamThingsBot-Core
-This is the core of my own Discord Bot.
+This is the core of my own Discord Bot written in Python.